Understanding and Improving Transfer Learning of Deep Models via Neural Collapse: Study of Transfer Accuracy without Model Fine-tuning

-\paragraph{Pre-trained models with more collapsed last-layer features exhibit better transferability.} To support our claim, we pre-train various ResNet50 models on the Cifar-100 dataset using different levels of data augmentation and adversarial training intensity, similar to what we did above in \Cref{subsec:layers_transfer}.
-Once pre-trained, we evaluate the transfer accuracy of each model on four downstream datasets: Cifar-10 \cite{krizhevsky2009learning}, FGVC-Aircraft \cite{maji13fine-grained}, DTD \cite{cimpoi14describing} and Oxford-IIIT-Pet \cite{parkhi12cats}.
+\paragraph{Pre-trained models with more collapsed last-layer features exhibit better transferability.} To support our claim, we pre-train ResNet50 models on the Cifar-100 dataset using different levels of data augmentations and adversarial training \citep{madry2018towards, salman2020adversarially, deng2021adversarial} strength,\footnote{We use 5 levels of data augmentations, each level represents adding one additional type of augmentation, e.g., Level 1 means Normalization, level 2 means Normalization + RandomCrop, etc. For adversarial training strength, we follow the framework in \citep{madry2018towards} and consider 5 different attack sizes.
+Please refer to Appendix \ref{app:training_detail} for more details.}.
+Once a model is pre-trained, we evaluate its transfer accuracy on four downstream datasets: Cifar-10 \citep{krizhevsky2009learning}, FGVC-Aircraft \citep{maji13fine-grained}, DTD \citep{cimpoi14describing} and Oxford-IIIT-Pet \citep{parkhi12cats}.
 As shown in \Cref{fig:ce_diff_downstream_transfer}, we find a negative (near linear) correlation between \NC$_1$ on Cifar-10 and transfer accuracy on the downstream tasks, where lower \NC$_1$ on Cifar-10 corresponds to higher transfer accuracy.\footnote{When evaluating the correlation between \NC$_1$ and transfer accuracy on the same downstream dataset, the correlation is not as strong as we find on Cifar-10, which we discuss in Appendix \ref{app:add_exp}.} Thus, the \NC$_1$ metric on Cifar-10 can serve as a reliable indicator of transfer accuracy on downstream tasks.
-To further reinforce our argument, we conduct experiments on the same set of downstream tasks using publicly available pre-trained models on ImageNet-1k \cite{deng2009imagenet}, such as ResNet \cite{he2016deep}, DenseNet \cite{huang2017densely} and MobileNetV2 \cite{sandler2018mobilenetv2}.
+To further reinforce our argument, we conduct experiments on the same set of downstream tasks using publicly available pre-trained models on ImageNet-1k \citep{deng2009imagenet}, such as ResNet \citep{he2016deep}, DenseNet \citep{huang2017densely} and MobileNetV2 \citep{sandler2018mobilenetv2}.
 In \Cref{fig:archs_ce_diff_downstream_transfer}, we observe the same negative correlation between \NC$_1$ on the downstream data and transfer accuracy, demonstrating that this relationship is not limited to a specific training scenario or network architecture.